Read time: 20 minutes

 The net: rosemary oil decreases TGFβ-1, which attenuates scar tissue formation and helps stop the hair loss cascade.

-5. Rosemary Oil Increases Blood Flow
+5. Rosemary Oil May Increase Blood Flow

 Fortunately, rosemary oil not only helps prevent fibrosis, but it also increases vasodilation in the areas in which it’s applied.